crowdriff/mongoose-connection-pool/README.md

 This module allows you to maintain an arbitrary number of changing Mongoose connections.
 It was designed for applications in which an unknown number of MongoDB databases contain similar collections.
-In such a case, the application cannot define the connections up front but on the other hand it doesn't need to keep inactive connections alive indefinitely.
+In such a case, the application cannot define the connections up front; on the other hand it doesn't need to keep inactive connections alive indefinitely.

-The `getConnection(host, db)` returns a connection to the requested host and database if one has already been created, otherwise it creates a new connection and returns that.
-When instantiating a `ConnectionPool` an options object can be passed in, the defaults for which
+The `getConnection(host, db)` method returns a connection to the requested host and database if one has already been created, otherwise it creates a new connection and returns that.
+When instantiating a `ConnectionPool` an options object can be passed in, the defaults for which are:
-are:

 ```javascript
 {